DonnervS/grimheim-rules/rules/game-rules.md

 ### Critical Injuries

-Whenever a model suffers damage from a critical hit (ranged or close combat), roll once on the Critical Injuries Table.
+Whenever a model suffers damage from a critical hit in close combat, roll once on the Critical Injuries Table.
 Apply the result at the end of the turn in which the critical damage was inflicted.

 - Each injury effect lasts for the remainder of the game.
 - A model can only suffer each type of critical injury once per game.